DeokjuJung/WorkTip/SublimeTextSetupForPython.md

 }
 ```

-5. In the Tools menu, select Build System -> SublimeREPL-python
+- In the Tools menu, select Build System -> SublimeREPL-python

-6. Write a sample python program and run it!
+- Write a sample python program and run it using 'ctrl+B'!

-##### Tip
+### Tip

-1. Select View -> Layout -> Rows : 2 to view the result in the same window.
+- Select View -> Layout -> Rows : 2 to view the result in the same window.

-2. Add a macro to write a colon and new line at end of line.
+- Add a macro to write a colon and new line at end of line.